JvdAli/Movie-Review-Sentiment-Analysis-NLP/README.md

 In this section we aim to do some operations on the dataset before training the model on it,
 <br>processes like :
   - Loading the dataset
-  - Encoding ouput to binary (Positive : 1 , Negative : 0)
+  - Encoding Target columns(sentiment) to binary (Positive : 1 , Negative : 0)
   - Data cleaning : Remove HTML tags
   - Data cleaning : Remove special characters
   - Data cleaning : Convert everything to lowercase